-- Epidural: an injection in the back to put a small tube in place, down which painkillers and anaesthetic (numbing) solution can be given, to work directly on nerves.
+- Epidural: an injection in the back to put a small flexible tube in place, down which painkillers and anaesthetic (numbing) solution can be given, to work directly on nerves.
 Top-ups can be given at regular intervals once the tube is in place, without further needles.

 - Spinal: a single-shot injection to the back, with painkillers and anaesthetic (numbing) solution placed directly on nerves.

 - Patient Controlled Analgesia (PCA, an intermittent IV injection, usually Remifentanil): IV injections of rapid-acting painkillers related to morphine, controlled by a button pressed by the patient whenever they feel pain.

 Who will decide which pain relief I am offered?

 You can use all or none of these methods and in whichever order you prefer.
 It is up to you to decide if you would like pain relief and what you would like.
 Not all forms of pain relief will work for all people, so you may have to try one or two before you find the one that is right for you.
 It is a good idea to have some knowledge in advance, as being in pain on the day may mean it’s harder to explore options and to communicate your choices.
 You can put your preferences into your birth plan but you can also change your mind at any time.
 Your birthing partner may be able to advocate for you, but the final decision is still yours.
 You will always have a dedicated midwife for the duration of your labour who will be able to go over your options with you.

 It’s worth knowing that some pain relief options (epidurals, spinals and PCAs) are only given in the labour ward and will mean that you cannot birth in water.